e1z0/daSSHke/README.md

 # Sync

 Sync servers list between computers using github gist system, this way it stores servers list in private gist.
 On github navigate: Settings → Developer
-Settings → Personal Access Token  →Tokens (classic) and Generate classic a token with gist speco copy it to **gistsecret**, Nagitate https://gist.github.com/ and create secret gist, copy its id after **gist:** and put to **gistid**.
+Settings → Personal Access Token  → Tokens (classic) and Generate a classic token with gist scope, copy it to **gistsecret**, Nagitate https://gist.github.com/ and create secret gist, copy its id after **gist:** and put to **gistid**.

 Enable it in configuration: